 On the other hand, Some orchid fertilizers have N-P-K close to the standard African violets N-P-K ratio.

 In such a case it is perfect.
-Just use 1/4 of the amount recommended by the manufactures.
+Just use 1/4 of the amount recommended by the manufacturers.
 As it is our rule of thumb to put our plants on the safe side.

 Apply orchid food every 5 weeks during the growing season.
 And don’t forget to moisten the soil before feeding.